abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-01.md

 ## Task 1: Enable a Microsoft Fabric trial license

-1. Open the **Microsoft Edge browser** on the desktop and navigate to `https://app.fabric.microsoft.com/`.
+1. Open the **Microsoft Edge browser** on your desktop and visit `https://app.fabric.microsoft.com/` in Incognito mode..
 You will be navigated to the login page.

-   **Note**: If you are not using the lab environment and have an existing Power BI account, you may want to use the browser in private / incognito mode.

    ![a](../media/Lab-01/imag01.png)

  1. Enter the following email/username, and then click on **Submit**.